day in Barcelona

 This map was created with Wanderlog, an itinerary planner on iOS and Android

-A day barely scratches the surface of seeing what this city has to offer (especially food wise), but that doesn’t mean one can’t have an amazing time!
-I hope you enjoyed this brief day guide and let me know if you’ve been to Barcelona.
-What else would you recommended for a day visit?
-Drop your comments!
+You can barely scratch the surface of what this city has to offer—especially when it comes to food—in just one day, but that doesn’t mean you can’t have an amazing time!
+I hope you enjoyed this brief day guide, and let me know if you’ve been to Barcelona!

 Leave a Reply